-Wait a minute–I know some of you are thinking that dance is not a sport.
+Wait a minute–I know some of you think that dance is not a sport.
 Think about sports.
 Sports require skill and physical effort.
 Does dance require skill and physical effort?
 Absolutely!
 So are girls who dance athletes?
 Without a doubt.
 Dance is a sport, too.

 Another benefit beyond athletic ability is that girls who play sports perform better academically!
-You would think that, with Brid being at dance every weeknight and over 10 hours on Saturday and Sunday, school work might suffer.
+With Brid being at dance every weeknight and over 10 hours on Saturday and Sunday, you would think that schoolwork might suffer.
 On the contrary!
-Brid has developed excellent time management skills, takes advanced classes and maintains high honors.
-You’ll find many young lady athletes to not only be strong physically, but be strong in the area of academics as well.
+Brid has developed excellent time management skills, takes advanced classes, and maintains high honors.
+You’ll find many young lady athletes to not only be strong physically but also be strong in academics.

 Practice and dedication are two vital factors to being successful in any sport.
-Whether your daughter’s sport is soccer, dance, or basketball, practice at home and with the team are key to being successful at that sport.
-Dedication and being part of a team are guiding your daughter into becoming a stronger female, both physically and mentally.
+Whether your daughter’s sport is soccer, dance, or basketball, practicing at home and with the team is key to being successful at that sport.
+Dedication and being part of a team guide your daughter into becoming a more muscular female, both physically and mentally.
 It takes hours of practice and dedication before you can compete in your sport.